GP visit cards for children under 6

-All children under 6 who live or intend to live in Ireland for at least 1 year are eligible.
+All children under 6 years of age ordinarily resident in Ireland are eligible.

 Your child will be included in this scheme until the end of the month of your child’s 6th birthday.
-The date that the card is valid until is shown on the card.
-You will be notified approximately 3 months before it is due to expire.
+The card shows the date that it is valid until.

-If your child already has a medical card, there is no need to register them for inclusion in this scheme while they continue to be eligible for a medical card.
-However if your family circumstances change in the future and your family is no longer eligible for medical cards, you can then register your children for GP visit cards for children under 6.
+If your child already has a medical card, there is no need to register them for this scheme while they have a medical card.
+If your family circumstances change and your family is no longer eligible for medical cards, you can then register your children for GP visit cards for children under 6.

 To register, you will need: